 Is the Staub Perfect Pan really perfect?
-Its claim of perfection is thank to its supposed versatility.
-But really, its just a cast iron wok with a few tweak.
+Its claim to perfection is thanks to its supposed versatility.
+But really, its just a cast iron wok with a few tweaks.
 However, unlike a traditional wok, it is thick and heavy with a beautiful enamel coating.
-The bottom is more flat for better heat conductivity.
+The bottom is more flat for better heat conductivity and searing capability.
 Its wide flaring top also means that you can stir and move food with ease.
 But is this really a perfect pan?
-This review will take a closer look at the design and features.
-We will take a look at the handle, shape and overall construction.
+This review will take a closer look at the design and features of Staub’s Perfect Pan.

 Staub Perfect Pan Review Quick Summary